How a smoking, beer-drinking bear inspired an army

 Having been raised by humans, Wojtek had little trouble adjusting to the rigors of military life.
 He had, however, a penchant for mischief.
 Small pranks ensued, such as stealing clothes from clotheslines.
 He also liked to chase oranges which the soldiers would throw to practice using grenades.
 He didn’t like to sleep alone.
 So, Wojtek would often sneak into tents and climb into bed with other soldiers.

-Over time, Wojek grew and so did his antics.
-On Christmas eve of 1942, one story has it that the Poles went to prepare a traditional Christmas dinner.
+Over time, Wojek grew, and so did his antics.
+On Christmas Eve of 1942, one story has it that the Poles went to prepare a traditional Christmas dinner.
 They found that the soldier bear had gotten into the food stores before them for a feast of his own.
 The bear also liked water and had learned to turn on the showers to cool himself off, which was a bit of a problem because the water was rationed.

-The last habit turned out an advantage for the soldiers, however.
+The last habit turned out to be an advantage for the soldiers, however.
 When they were in Gaza, a man who had snuck into the camp with the intent of stealing ammunition was caught.
 The Polish forces found him in the showers, screaming in terror because he thought the bear had cornered him.

 Wojtek the soldier bear had never hurt anyone, but, of course, the man didn’t know that.

 The soldiers taught the bear tricks, keeping Wojtek in the cab of trucks to guard them.
 They taught him how to salute, as well.
-One of his favorite activities was wrestling and though he always won, no one ever got hurt.
+One of his favorite activities was wrestling; though he always won, no one ever got hurt.
 To everyone’s delight, Wojtek would pin down his opponent and pretend to bite him, and then the match was over.